wothke/SIDedit/README.md

 you can then type the below in a windows command prompt:

 `pp.bat --gui --compress=9 -u -o SIDedit.exe SIDedit.pl`

+PS: make sure to copy the SIDedit.txt and SIDedit.ini configuration files into the folder with the exe file.

 ## license